The problem with pet shops

 And for those I do not know the background of, its most likely they too were pet shop rats.

 Would a pet shop happily take back your rats a year later when your kids have gotten bored?
-Of course not, because the re-sell profit on adult rats is nil.
+Of course not, because the re-sell profit on adult rats is nil and they cost money rather than make it.

 Do not give pet shops your money.

-This applies not only to buying animals, but try not to buy anything at a store that sells animals, if you can help it.
-Get your accessories from pet shops which don't sell animals, or from online stores.
+This applies not only to buying animals but if possible avoid buying anything at a store that sells animals.
+Where possible, get your accessories from pet shops that don’t sell animals, or from online stores.

-Even if you're not buying a rat from them, you are still supporting them if you go in and buy £20 worth of toys and food!
+Even if you’re not buying a rat from a shop, you are still supporting them if you go in and buy £20 worth of toys and food.
+Of course, it will not always be possible to avoid large pet chains in the real world, but it is a good thing to aim for.

 Just as it used to be commonplace to see puppies and kittens in pet shops, but is now a real rarity, so too will it become for rats and other animals if people make it known that they do not want these animals sold like objects.

-If you buy a rat from a pet shop because you feel sorry for it, you are ultimately just funding the continuation of this barbaric treatment.
+If you buy a rat from a pet shop because you feel sorry for it, you are ultimately just funding the continuation of this poor treatment, hard as it is to accept.
 The best way to get the pet shops to sit up and realise there is no point in selling animals is to stop paying them for animals.

-Yes, it is difficult to walk away from the rats in the shop, and even the best of us have slipped up now and then and bought a rat from a pet shop when we knew better.
+Yes, it is difficult to walk away from the rats in the shop, and even the best of us have slipped up now and then and bought a rat from a pet shop when we knew better; I have once or twice.
 It can be hard for a rat lover to turn a blind eye to a rat in need.
-But for each one you buy, another will be demanded from the rat mill to take it's place.
+But for each one you buy, another will be demanded from the rat mill to take it’s place.